The Glendale Raptors signed Luke White for the 2020 Major League Rugby season. The 28-years-old lock is 6’3″ and 270lbs.

 Between 2012-2015 White concentrated on his education at the College of Physical Education (ACPE), where he studied Sports Coaching and Administration.
 He also spent time coaching both rugby and as a former shot put champion, coaching the shot put, at St. Ignatius College and at St. Aloysius College.

 In 2015 he joined the Glendale Raptors and helped them to win the Pacific Rugby Premiership and was recognized for his performance with the MVP award.
 He also played with Glendale in 2016 prior to joining the Denver Stampede.
 After the season he resumed playing with the Raptors before the teams changed names for to the Glendale Merlins for its amateur team.

-Since August, he played in exhibition matches for the Raptors wherever needed.
+In Fall 2018, he played in exhibition matches for the Raptors wherever needed.
 This was a way for the team to blend seasoned veterans in key positions, while younger players could be evaluated to see how they might be a fit for the 2019 season.